trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 For many functions, such as EClient.reqHistoricalData, you will need to  request market data for a contract.
 Given that you may not know how long a symbol has been available, you can use EClient.reqHeadTimestamp to  find the first available point of data for a given whatToShow value.

-ReqHeadTimeStamp counts as an ongoing historical data request, similar to using  EClient.reqHistoricalData’s keepUpToDate=True flag.
+ReqHeadTimeStamp counts as an ongoing historical data request, similar to using  EClient.reqHistoricalDataÃ¢â‚¬â„¢s keepUpToDate=True flag.
 As a result, users  should always:

 - Cancel timestamp requests using [EClient.cancelHeadTimeStamp](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#cancelling-earliest-data).
 - All EClient.reqHeadTimestamp requests follow the [30 second bar limitations](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#historical-pacing-limitations), regardless of which bar size value has been requested.